 First of all, I want to tell you that kids THRIVE on consistency, and having set nap schedules helps give them that.
 Are some kids able to sleep well and never have a schedule like this?
 Sure!

-ps.
-If you’re looking for more help when it comes to your baby’s schedule, go snag my FREE Ultimate Guide to Sleep Schedules!)
+Finally, if you’re looking for more help when it comes to your baby’s schedule and how to continue navigating their sleep schedule as they get older, go snag our FREE Ultimate Guide to Baby Sleep Schedules!)

 Did you find this helpful?
 I’d love for you to follow me on Pinterest and pin it for later!